TLD Library (libtld)

 Introduction

-The libtld is a library used to extract the TLD from a URI.
-This allows you to extract the exact domain name, sub-domains, and all the TLD (top level, second level, third level, etc.)
+The libtld is a C/C++ library used to extract the TLD from a URI.
+This allows you to extract the exact domain name, sub-domains, and all the TLDs (top level, second level, third level, etc.)

 The problem with TLDs is that you cannot know where the domain starts.
-Some domains can use one top-level domain, others use two, etc. However, it may be useful to know where the domain is to have the exact list of sub-domains.
-For example, if you want to force www. at the start of the domain name if no other sub-domains are specified, then you need to know exactly how many TLD are defined in a URI.
+Some domains can use one top-level domain, others use two, three, etc. (up to five at this time).
+However, it may be useful to know where the domain is to have the exact list of sub-domains.
+For example, if you want to force www. at the start of the domain name if no other sub-domains are specified, then you need to know exactly how many TLDs are defined in the URI.

 The libtld offers one main function: tld(), which gives you a way to extract the TLD from any URI.
 The result is the offset where the TLD starts.
 This gives you enough information to extract everything else you need.